 Describe stress testing principles for banks within: Use of stress testing and integration in risk governance

 Stress testing should form an integral part of the overall governance and risk management culture of the bank.
-Stress testing should be actionable, with the results from stress testing analyses impacting decision making at the appropriate management level, including strategic business decisions of the board and senior management.
-Board and senior management involvement in the stress testing program is essential for its effective operation.
+Stress testing should be actionable, with the results from stress testing analyses impacting decision-making at the appropriate management level, including strategic business decisions of the board and senior management.
+Board and senior management involvement in the stress-testing program is essential for its effective operation.

 A bank should operate a stress testing program that promotes risk identification and control; provides a complementary risk perspective to other risk management tools; improves capital and liquidity management; and enhances internal and external communication